SpitFireRSA/aws_wordpress_terraform/README.md

 By default this project will use the ***default*** AWS profile configured for the user executing the terraform project.
 Do proceed to Section **Launch Project** if the default profile has been configured and is accepted for use.

-If you do not have a AWS profile configured, or would like to use a specific profile, then continue to **1.
-AWS Profile Configuration**.
+If you do not have a AWS profile configured, or would like to use a specific profile, then continue to **2.3 Profile Selection**.

 If you already have a defined AWS profile you would like to use, please continue to **2.3.3**.